-If you want to keep this dish gluten-free you’ll need to use 100% buckwheat soba noodles.
-Check the ingredients to be sure.
+• Keep the Noodles GF: If you want to keep this dish gluten-free you’ll need to use 100% buckwheat soba noodles – I recommend checking the ingredients to be sure.
 They can be on the pricy side, though, so if gluten isn’t an issue for you feel free to use any type of noodles you like, such as whole wheat spaghetti.
-The marinade also calls for tamari, which is a naturally gluten-free soy sauce.
-You can find it at many well stocked grocery stores these days in the Asian or Ethnic foods aisle, but soy sauce can be used in its place if gluten isn’t an issue for you.

 No ratings yet

-Roasted Citrus Salmon Soba Noodle Bowls
+Honey Lime Salmon Noodle Bowls

 Ingredients